infinitered/gluegun/README.md

 * [commander](https://github.com/tj/commander.js/) and [yeoman](https://yeoman.io/) - commander and yeoman have been around a long time and have very large communities.
 Keep in mind that we built Gluegun to avoid Commander and Yeoman, so YMMV
 * [vorpal](https://vorpal.js.org/) - unfortunately looks like it isn't actively maintained
 * [just make your own](https://www.twilio.com/blog/how-to-build-a-cli-with-node-js) - you don't need a framework to make a Node CLI.
 Check out this article from Twilio

+And of course, check out your favorite [React Native Consultants](React Native Consultants, Infinite Red)!.